OWASP/wstg/document/4-Web_Application_Security_Testing/05-Authorization_Testing/03-Testing_for_Privilege_Escalation.md

 ## Test Objectives

-- Identify injection point related to privilege manipulation.
+- Identify injection points related to privilege manipulation.
-- Fuzz and try to bypass possible security measures in place.
+- Fuzz or otherwise attempt to bypass security measures.

 ## How to Test